USDA-FSA/fsa-design-system/elements/textarea/index.md

 ### Use When

-* asdf
-* asdf
-* asdf
+* If you can’t reasonably predict a user’s answer to a prompt and there might be wide variability in users’ answers.
+* When using another type of input will make answering more difficult.
+* When users want to be able to paste in a response, particularly longform text.
+* When a [text input]({{ site.baseurl }}elements/text-input/) field may not satisfy the amount of text a user could enter; for example, long prose values that may amount to a sentence.

 ### Don't Use When

-* asdf
-* asdf
-* asdf
+* When users need only enter short form content.
+Consider the [textarea]({{ site.baseurl }}elements/text-input/) element.
+* When users are choosing from a specific set of options.
+Consider [select]({{ site.baseurl }}elements/select/), [radio]({{ site.baseurl }}elements/radio/), or [checkbox]({{ site.baseurl }}elements/checkbox/).

 ## Accessibility

 Always refer to the [Accessibility Forms Guide]({{ site.baseurl }}guides/accessibility/forms) for overall guidance.

-If you customize the text inputs, ensure they continue to meet the the accessibility requirements that apply to all form controls.
+If you customize the textarea, ensure they continue to meet the the accessibility requirements that apply to all form controls.

-* Do not use the `placeholder` attribute as the sole label for accessibility reasons.
-Form elements elements must have an associated `<label>` with matching `for` attribute.
-Additionally, most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio to sufficiently serve as the sole label.
-* asdf
-* asdf
-* asdf

 ## General Guidance

-* asdf
-* asdf
-* asdf
+* The length of the text input provides a hint to users as to how much text to write.
+Do not require users to write paragraphs of text into a single-line input box; use a text area instead.
+* Only show error validation messages or stylings after a user has interacted with a particular field.
+* Avoid using placeholder text that appears within a text field before a user starts typing.
+If placeholder text is no longer visible after a user clicks into the field, users will no longer have that text available when they need to review their entries.
+(People who have cognitive or visual disabilities have additional problems with placeholder text.)

 ## Related Resources